School of Graduate and Professional Studies

 Tuberculosis (TB) Testing

 Students must have a baseline screening for TB with a QuantiFERON-TB Gold blood test prior to matriculation and before the start of the Clinical year.
-Testing must be done one year before beginning the program and again before beginning clinical rotations.
+Testing must be done within one year before beginning the program and again before beginning clinical rotations.
 Students must submit documentation to CastleBranch and Dyson Wellness Center.

 A physical exam is required for each student prior to matriculation.
 Students must upload proof of a physical exam to CastleBranch.